Birth date: Nov. 28, 1995

-Elliott has been a name prominently featured in NASCAR for more than 35 years, and Chase Elliott is doing his part to keep it in the conversation.
-The 17-year-old Elliott notably has won in the ARCA Racing Series and the NASCAR K&N Pro Series East, of which he has been elected as the fan favorite in 2011 and 2012.
+The Elliott name has been prominently featured in NASCAR for nearly 40 years, and Chase Elliott is doing his part to keep it that way for decades more.
+The 20-year-old Elliott notably has won in the NASCAR XFINITY Series, the NASCAR Camping World Truck Series, the ARCA Racing Series, the NASCAR K&N Pro Series, and countless late model racing series.

 Now he is on the verge of winning in America’s premier auto racing sport – the NASCAR Sprint Cup Series – as a rookie driver for Hendrick Motorsports in the famed No. 24 car previously driven by four-time champion Jeff Gordon, who retired following the 2015 season.
 Elliott started his inaugural Cup season in 2016 with a bang taking the pole at the Daytona 500.